 - a. it entitles the holder to a pro rata share of the entity's net assets in the event of the entity's liquidation.
-The entity's net assets are those assets that remain after deducting all other claims on its assets; - b. it is in the class of instruments that is subordinate to all other classes of instruments; - c. all financial instruments in the class of instruments that is subordinate to all other classes of instruments have identical features; - d. apart from the contractual obligation for the issuer to repurchase or redeem the instrument for cash or another financial asset, the instrument does not include any contractual obligation to deliver cash or another financial asset to another entity, or to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavorable to the entity, and it is not a contract that will or may be settled in the entity's own equity instruments; and - e. the total expected cash flows attributable to the instrument over the life of the instrument are based substantially on the profit or loss, the change in the recognized net assets or the change in the fair value of the recognized and unrecognized net assets of the entity over the life of the instrument (excluding any effects of the instrument).
+The entity's net assets are those assets that remain after deducting all other claims on its assets; - b. it is in the class of instruments that is subordinate to all other classes of instruments; - all financial instruments in the class of instruments that is subordinate to all other classes of instruments have identical features; - d. apart from the contractual obligation for the issuer to repurchase or redeem the instrument for cash or another financial asset, the instrument does not include any contractual obligation to deliver cash or another financial asset to another entity, or to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavorable to the entity, and it is not a contract that will or may be settled in the entity's own equity instruments; and e. the total expected cash flows attributable to the instrument over the life of the instrument are based substantially on the profit or loss, the change in the recognized net assets or the change in the fair value of the recognized and unrecognized net assets of the entity over the life of the instrument (excluding any effects of the instrument)

-As at December 31, 2022 and 2021, the recognized amount of share capital representing puttable shares in the statements of financial position amounted to \$260,925 and \$132,001, respectively, as disclosed in Note 13.
+As at December 31, 2022 and 2021, the recognized amount of share capital attributable to shareholders representing puttable share in the statements of changes in equity amounted to P500,000, while the amount of contributions attributable to unit holders amounted to P55,748,678 and P53,549,766, respectively, as disclosed in Note 12.